-The enclave is populated by pastoralist Fertit groups such as the Karesh, Balanda, Yulu, Forogonand Banda, (Karesh and Balanda are the main ethnicities of the area) while, to the north, South Darfur is home to Baggara groups such as the Ta'aysha who migrate in the dry season through Western Bahr al Ghazal and into the Central African Republic.
+The enclave is populated by pastoralist Fertit groups such as the Karesh, Balanda, Yulu, Foroge and Banda, (Karesh and Balanda are the main ethnicities of the area) while, to the north, South Darfur is home to Baggara groups such as the Ta'aysha who migrate in the dry season through Western Bahr al Ghazal and into the Central African Republic.

-The Hofrat al Nahas-Songo area is home to deposits of copper, uranium and gold although none are currently being exploited on a large scale.
-The Canadian company Billiton has in the past explored the area
+The Hofrat al Nahas-Songo area is home to deposits of copper, uranium and gold although none are currently being exploited on a large scale57.
+The Canadian company Billiton has in the past explored the area.
 The SPLM do not accept that the enclave is rightfully part of South Darfur and the North, whereas the NCP appears unwilling to discuss implementing a return of the area to Western Bahr al Ghazal.
-In this conflict complex national arguments over the route of the border meet local issues over access to land and the failure to demobilize armed militias to create a volatile mix
+In this conflict complex national arguments over the route of the border meet local issues over access to land and the failure to demobilize armed militias to create a volatile mix.

-The Canadian company Billiton has in the past explored the area but exploitation deemed economically inefficient
+- The report does not reveal the identity of local people who wish to remain anonymous - 57 The Canadian company Billiton has in the past explored the area but exploitation deemed economically inefficient